 - Most significant landmark – Ford House Museum

-- Best park – Mendocino Headlands State Park.
+- Park to visit – Mendocino Headlands State Park.

-- Best all-around accommodation – Stanford Inn by the Sea
+- Place to Stay – Stanford Inn by the Sea

 Things to Do in Mendocino, California

 1. Whale Watching

 Mendocino is considered one of the best places to whale watch on the Northern California Coast.
 High vantage points and fewer crowds make finding an excellent whale-watching spot easy, particularly on calm mornings.

 Each winter, November through April, California grey whales can be seen off the shore on their annual migration from Alaska to Baja, California, and back.
 In recent years, Orcas have also been spotted in the early fall.

 Locals prefer to whale watch on the coastal trails in Mendocino Headlands State Park.
 While the long herds of these magnificent mammals are visible from shore, numerous boat charters from Noyo Harbor, such as All Aboard Adventures, specialize in whale watching.

 Noyo Harbor, located between Fort Bragg and Mendocino, is also a great place to stay, especially at the Noyo Harbor Inn, Restaurant, and Tavern.
 For a truly spectacular event, plan to visit Mendocino at the beginning of March for the Whale Festival at Fort Bragg!